chiboozor/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11-binary_to_decimal: Converts the number stored in the variable BINARY from base 2 to base 10
 12-combinations: Prints all possible combos of a..z except oo
 13-print_float: Prints a number with 2d.p
+100-decimal_to_hexadecimal: Converts a number in base 10 stored in the variable DECIMAL to base 16